-The Investment Company has an umbrella structure, each compartment corresponding to a distinct part of the assets and liabilities of the Investment Company (a sub-fund) as defined in article 181 (1) of the Law of 2010, and that is formed for one or more share classes of the type described in the articles of incorporation.
+The Investment Company has an umbrella structure, each compartment corresponding to a distinct part of the assets and liabilities of the Investment Company (a sub-fund) as defined in Article 181 (1) of the Law of 2010, and that is formed for one or more share classes of the type described in the articles of incorporation.
 Each sub-fund will be invested in accordance with the investment objective and policy applicable to that sub-fund, the investment objective, policy (including, as the case may be and allowed under applicable laws, acting as a feeder sub-fund or master sub-fund), as well as the risk profile and other specific features of each sub-fund are set forth in this Sales Prospectus.
 Each sub-fund may have its own funding, share classes, investment policy, capital gains, expenses and losses, distribution policy or other specific features.

-C. The share classes
+C. Share classes

-The board of directors of the Investment Company may at any time elect to launch new share classes within a sub-fund in accordance with the share class features as specified below.
-The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the internet at www.dws.com/fundinformation.
+The Board of Directors of the Company may at any time elect to launch new share classes within a sub-fund in accordance with the share class features as specified below.
+The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the website of the Management Company at www.dws.com/fundinformation.

-All share classes of a sub-fund are invested collectively in line with the investment objectives of the respective sub-fund, but they may vary particularly in terms of their fee structures, their minimum initial or subsequent investment amounts, their currencies, their distribution policies, the requirements to be fulfilled by investors or other special characteristics, such as hedging features and additional currency exposure to a basket of currencies, as specified in each case by the board of directors of the Management Company.
+All share classes of a sub-fund are invested collectively in line with the investment objectives of the respective sub-fund, but they may vary particularly in terms of their fee structures, their minimum initial or subsequent investment amounts, their currencies, their distribution policies, the requirements to be fulfilled by investors or other special characteristics, such as hedging features, as specified in each case by the Management Company.

 The net asset value per share is calculated separately for each issued share class of each sub-fund.
 No separate portfolio is maintained by a sub-fund for its individual share classes.
-In the case of currency-hedged share classes (either on share class level marked with the "H" denominator or on portfolio level marked with the "H (P)" denominator) and share classes that build up an additional currency exposure to a basket of currencies (share classes marked with the "CE" denominator), the sub-fund may become subject to obligations arising from currency hedging transactions or from currency exposure management entered into for one particular share class.
+In the case of currency-hedged share classes (either on share class level, marked with the "H" denominator or on portfolio level, marked with the "H" denominator), the sub-fund may become subject to obligations arising from currency hedging transactions.
 The assets of the sub-fund are liable for such obligations.
 The different characteristics of the individual share classes available with respect to a sub-fund are described in detail in the respective special section.